suorcd/flake-ffmep8/README.md

 ## What's included

-This flake builds FFmpeg from the latest source code in the official FFmpeg repository (https://github.com/FFmpeg/FFmpeg), using the full feature set from nixpkgs' `ffmpeg-full` package configuration.
+This flake builds FFmpeg from the latest source code in the official FFmpeg repository (https://github.com/FFmpeg/FFmpeg), using the full feature set from nixpkgs' `ffmpeg8` package configuration.
 This means you get:

 - The latest FFmpeg code from the master branch
 - All optional features and codecs enabled